wso2/docs-choreo-dev/en/docs/webhooks.md

 # Webhooks

 !!! info
-    This section will describe Webhooks, it's concepts, and it's usage concerns/concepts in Choreo..
+    This section will describe Webhooks, its concepts, and its usage concerns/concepts in Choreo.